 This idea really took off in the late 1970s and early 1980s.
 Everyone thought we'd found the answer, but a few problems became apparent fairly soon after.
 Firstly, it wasn't uncommon for a family unit to be accidentally split between areas during the translocation process.
 This caused a lot of anxiety and unnatural behaviour in both the translocated female and calf population and the remaining female and calf part of the family unit, it also meant that a fairly large percentage of translocated males tried to break out of the new area and walk home.
 This made for lost bull elephants wandering across roads and railway lines and getting into areas he could cause a long list of problems.
 Later on, it was discovered that the breeding rates of translocated herds increased for some inexplicable reason, this of course accelerated the overpopulation rate of the herds in the new (smaller) areas.

-So now, we need to consider how we're going to control the problem.
-As family units of cows and calves are so different to their male counterparts and solutions for the two sexes so very different, I believe we need to find separate solutions to two separate problems.
+As family units of cows and calves are so different to their male counterparts, the solutions for the two sexes are very different, I believe we need to find separate solutions to two separate problems.
 I'll start with the thornier of the two - the females and calves.

 Therefore, I believe that the overpopulation problem of cow and calf elephants should be managed by traditional culling methods, in a professional manner by professional culling teams on the ground, and armed with large calibre rifles, and the meat from the carcasses be given to the local populations.
 Any way you look at it, culling teams have to be extremely well trained and efficient and a culling site is certainly is no place for an amateur.
 I personally believe that it is ethically totally inexcusable to allow the sport hunting of cow and/or calf elephants.